 - We were on the road through Asia for about 45 days.

-- At approximately 2 liters of water consumed each per day, we consumed 180 liters of water.
+- At approximately two litres of water consumed each per day, we consumed 180 litres of water.

 - Most bottled water came in 500-750ml quantities, which meant the equivalent of 270-360 bottles of water was consumed.

 - The SteriPEN more than paid for itself during our Asian trip.
-And now we have it for backcountry camping, and future travels through countries where the water isn’t safe to drink.
-It’s all gravy from here on.
+And now we have it for all future travels through countries where the water isn’t safe to drink.
+It’s all gravy (or rather, water) from here on.

 And yes – we did falter here and there.
 Some days we didn’t have enough water with us, or forgot to bring it along.
 During our entire trip, we had to buy a few bottles: 11 to be exact.
 Which is still better than 360 if you ask me.